BStevens1987/Portfolio_Projects/README.md

-# example_company_website
+# company-website-practice

-I used html and css with flexbox to create a formatted example company website.
-I used generic images and text for filler to emphasize the overall formatting.
-For a real company website, the text and images would be matched to fit the company details.

-There are four formatted sections and one footer at the base.
-Many different classes have been used to alter text and formatting throughout the page.
-This is by design, to show off the ability to make many things unique when necessary.
-If desired, I could easily create a more consistent style throughout that would use less code.
-I could also add additional features upon request.

-The buttons and links are set to show the hand cursor on hover by design.
-For a real company website, these would be linked to additional webpages.
-I would enable the links to open new tabs or redirect the current tab based on the company's desires.
+A practice project built with **HTML** and **CSS** (using Flexbox) to create a basic company-style landing page.
+The goal was to practice layout, spacing, responsive design, and structuring content effectively.

+## Features
+- Four main content sections plus a footer
+- Flexbox-based layout for responsive structure
+- Custom CSS classes for styling and formatting
+- Placeholder text and images for demonstration purposes

+## Purpose
+This project was created as part of early web development practice.
+It demonstrates the ability to create structured, responsive web pages but is **not intended for production use**.

+## Notes
+- Buttons and links are styled to show a pointer on hover; they are not linked to external pages.
+- The design prioritizes practice of layout and formatting over polished visual design.